Asymptotic exponential moments of two-dimensional additive functionals above subcriticality: Statement of main theorems

-To complete the proof of Theorem~\ref{thm:=0}, we still need to find $q$ satisfying Assumption~\ref{ass:q}.
-However, nontrivial technical issues arise from the lack of nonnegativity of $\varphi$.
-For example, the Gr\"onwall-type bound for an analogue of $F_\infty$ in \cite[Lemma~5.5]{C:DBG} does not seem to be extendable to the case of Theorem~\ref{thm:=0} for sharp bounds.
+Theorem~\ref{thm:=0} does not follow immediately from Proposition~\ref{prop:Fvep=0} because we must still validate the limits in Proposition~\ref{prop:Fvep=0} by proving the existence of $q$ satisfying Assumption~\ref{ass:q}.
+The issue in verifying this assumption is that $\varphi$ is not nonnegative.
+For example, the Gr\"onwall-type bound for an analogue of $F_\infty$ in \cite[Lemma~5.5]{C:DBG} does not appear to extend to the case of Theorem~\ref{thm:=0} to yield sharp bounds.
+To address this, we revisit \eqref{exp:10}, considering the following Picard iteration for approximate Green's functions which are easier to bound: